sonus21/rqueue/README.md

 ## Status

-Rqueue is stable and production ready, it's processing 100K+ messages daily in production environment.
+Rqueue is stable and production ready, processing millions of messages daily in production environments.
 **Some of the Rqueue Users**

 <a href="https://airtel.africa" target="_blank">